sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 because optional lines would be a new convention not used elsewhere in the api ascii formats.

+### Context is sensitive

+Including the context in the keyhash implies that authenticity of the context is as important for discoverability as the authenticity of the public key.
+Consider the scenario that a verifier has an authentic copy of the public key, and the attacker is unable to persuade the verifier to accept a different public key of the attacker's choice.
+Assume that the signing key is comprimised; then the promise of Sigsum is that usage of that key can be detected.

+Introducing contexts as proposed here, means that if the attacker is able to persuade the verifier to accept a context of the attacker's choice together with that key, then the attacker can use the compromised key to sign and log items, get those items accepted by a verifier, without the key owner or other monitors being able to discover that activity in the log.

+It's not surprising that any trust policy difference between verifiers and monitors can break discoverability, but introducing contexts does create a new way to try to fool users.
+"Hey!
+I'm Random J. Hacker, and you already have my authentic public key.
+I'm releasing some new awesome secure software, just configure context 'awesome' together with my public key to make sure that the copy you downloaded is authentic and Sigsum logged".

 ## Implementation

 ### Public keys